-JOUR 100 Introduction to Mass Communication This course introduces students to various media forms, history, theorie communication.
-(3-0-3) es and technologies of mass JOUR 200 Introduction to Journalism The principles and practices of gathering, evaluating and writing news this introductory course. ( 3-0-3 ) and reports are surveyed in JOUR 205 Introduction to Broadcasting Electronic broadcasting in the production of television and radio is intr ( 3-0-3 ) oduced in this course.
-JOUR 221 News Writing I Gathering, writing, and constructing news stories are emphasized in the Prerequisite: JOUR 200.
-(2-1-2) is course.
-JOUR 222 News Writing II This advanced news writing course continues practice in gathering, wr stories.
-Coursework requires reporting assignment of the school newsp 221.
+JOUR 200 Introduction to Journalism The principles and practices of gathering, evaluating and writing news and report this introductory course.
+(3-0-3) are surveyed in JOUR 205 Introduction to Broadcasting Electronic broadcasting in the production of television and radio is introduced in (3-0-3) this course.
+JOUR 221 News Writing I Gathering, writing, and constructing news stories are emphasized in this course.
+Prerequisite: JOUR 200.
+(2-1-2) JOUR 222 News Writing II This advanced news writing course continues practice in gathering, writing and c stories.
+Coursework requires reporting assignment of the school newspaper.
+Pre 221.
 JOUR 252 Television Production This course is a pre-professional skills and lecture class.
-It is designed aspects of video production.
-The student will learn how to operate telev cameras, lighting instruments, and audio equipment and video editors.
+It is designed to teach st aspects of video production.
+The student will learn how to operate television equicameras, lighting instruments, and audio equipment and video editors.
 Prerequisite: JOUR 200 or permission of the instructor.
-MATHEMATICS (MATH) MATH 091 Elements of Mathematics This course is designed for students who need to improve basic compu include whole numbers, fractions, decimals, signed numbers, variable of inequalities, proportion, and percent. ( This course may not be counted degree requirements. ) expressions, equations, MATH 092 Introductory Algebra This course introduces the student to the basic concepts of algebra.
-Top exponents, factoring, algebraic fractions, and equations.
-Prerequisite: M score on the placement exam. ( This course may not be counted toward requirements. ) AATH 091 or satisfactory MATH 125 Plane Geometry This course is for college students who have no background in high scl sets, points, lines, planes and spaces, elementary theorems and proofs, angles and segments, lengths, area volumes and congruencies.
+MATHEMATICS (MATH) MATH 091 s, equations, MATH 092 Introductory Algebra This course introduces the student to the basic concepts of algebra.
+Topics includ exponents, factoring, algebraic fractions, and equations.
+Prerequisite: MATH 091 score on the placement exam.
+(This course may not be counted toward fulfillme requirements.) or satisfactory MATH 125 Plane Geometry This course is for college students who have no background in high school geomesets, points, lines, planes and spaces, elementary theorems and proofs, construction angles and segments, lengths, area volumes and congruencies.
 Prerequisite: MATH 133 or higher.
 MATH 126 Technical Mathematics This course is designed for use in a trade or technical area.
-Topics incluine qualities, algebraic fractions, radicals, quadratic equations and inequility graphs, system of equations, trigonometry, vectors and triangles.
+Topics include equation inequalities, algebraic fractions, radicals, quadratic equations and inequalities, fur graphs, system of equations, trigonometry, vectors and triangles.
 Prerequisite: MATH 092 or higher.
-MATH 127 Allied Health Mathematics This course is a study of logarithms, the metric system, scientific notat calculator, graphing, standard deviations, and variances.
-Prerequisite: MATH 092 or higher. ( 3-0-3 ) ion and the use of the continuity, differentiation, integration; applications to problems from the fields of business biological science, social science and behavioral science.
+MATH 127 Allied Health Mathematics This course is a study of logarithms, the metric system, scientific notation and the calculator, graphing, standard deviations, and variances.
+Prerequisite: MATH 092 or higher.
+(3-0-3) e use of the MATH 131 Elementary Applied Calculus This course is an intuitive approach to calculus.
+Topics include functions, graphin continuity, differentiation, integration; applications to problems from the fields of biological science, social science and behavioral science.
 Prerequisite: Math 135